ubc/docker-canvas/README.md

 #### LTI services (membership, grades, etc)

 For LTI you need to use your machine's IP address (Change the `DOMAIN` environment variable to your IP address).

+### Troubleshooting

+##### Passenger timeout when trying to access Canvas.

+Increase the PASSENGER_STARTUP_TIMEOUT environment variable in docker-compose.yml.
+First time startup can take a while and the timeout might be too short.